 Here are some notes on the ingredients used in this recipe.
 Please see the recipe card for quantities.

-- Espresso powder or instant coffee is an optional extra but adds a nice depth to the chocolate flavor.
-For an alternative to espresso powder, simply use brewed coffee, if using a shot of espresso simply top up with hot water to 125g/mL.
+Instant coffee or espresso powder is an optional extra, and I don't think it adds any detectable coffee flavor.
+For an alternative to espresso powder, simply use brewed coffee (the same amount as the water), or if using a shot of espresso simply top it up with hot water until you get 125 grams or half a cup.

-- Hot water (or hot coffee) to bloom the cocoa powder, and then hot or warm water for the icing glaze.
+Hot water or boiling water (or half a cup of coffee) is used to bloom the cocoa powder, and then also used to make the chocolate glaze.

 Weighing & Measuring Ingredients